 Your appointment may take place by phone or in person.
-If you are thinking about making an application for dismissal, don't forget you have 21 days from the dismissal date.

 Appointments generally go for 1 hour.
 Make sure you're prepared for your appointment by gathering any relevant documents and information.
 Think clearly about what you'd like to ask the lawyer so you can get the most out of your appointment.
 Bring a pen and paper so that you can write notes.

 During the appointment, the lawyer will listen to your workplace issue or enquiry.
 They might ask you some questions to better understand the situation.